1. Home

 • The size and production of your solar panels

-• If battery storage is installed, then the capacity of the storage
+• The capacity of the battery storage

 • The areas or appliances in your home that are prioritized to receive power when the grid goes down.